Estimating the spectral density of unstable scars: Local density of states

-Enhancement of the probability density is evident as from the Husimi distribution of Fig.~\ref{closedscar}(a), in this case at the origin, in correspondence of the fixed point of the classical map.
-In addition to this feature, the local density of states [Fig.~\ref{closedscar}(b)] shows a non-trivial pattern, which largely deviates from RMT predictions, and, for a fixed-point scars, appears to to have a peaked profile.
-Analogously, the autocorrelation function is also peaked [Fig.~\ref{closedscar}(c)], and it decays more slowly than its RMT-predicted counterpart from Fig.~\ref{closednoscar}(c).
-A semiclassical approximation to the envelope of both autocorrelation function and local density of states has been available for many years~\cite{Kap98,KapHel98}, based on the assumption that its main contribution comes from the propagation of the wavepacket on the manifolds, where its variance increases with the stability exponent of the periodic orbit.
+A semiclassical approximation to the envelope of both autocorrelation function and local density of states in the presence of scarring has been available for many years~\cite{Kap98,KapHel98}, based on the assumption that its main contribution comes from the propagation of the wavepacket on the manifolds, where its variance increases with the stability exponent of the periodic orbit.
 In the simplest case of orthogonal stable/unstable manifolds, the dynamics near the fixed point (here taken at the origin for simplicity) is linearized, and modelled as the Hamiltonian

 Quantizing this system amounts to write Schr\"{o}dinger's equation

 Assuming the unstable manifold coincides with the $q-$direction and the stable manifold with the $p-$direction, the previous equation may be written in coordinate space as